-Energy Trust is permitted to invest in some measures that are not cost-effective, if they meet the commission's costeffectiveness exception criteria and are approved by the OPUC.
-However, programs must still achieve overall costeffectiveness when measured at the program and fuel level.
+Energy Trust is permitted to invest in some measures that are not cost-effective, if they meet the commission's cost-effectiveness exception criteria and are approved by the OPUC.
+However, programs must still achieve overall cost-effectiveness when measured at the program and fuel level.
 See Measure Exceptions Memo for more information.

-The results of our benefit cost ratio analysis indicate that all program and fuel combinations are forecasted to be cost-effective in the 2025 final proposed budget.
-All programs are also forecasted to be cost-effective when measured at the individual utility level.
+The results of our benefit cost ratio analysis indicate that all program and fuel combinations are forecasted to be cost effective in the 2025 draft budget.
+All programs are also forecasted to be cost effective when measured at the individual utility level.